maxmpz/powerampapi/poweramp_provider_example/readme.md

 to read tags directly from the track and read embedded album art from it

 * the seekable socket descriptor requires a special support ([TrackProviderProtocol.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderProto.java)), but resulting code is very close to the code for a pipe file descriptor.
+This works on all supported Android versions (5.0+)

+* the seekable proxy file descriptor created by StorageManager.openProxyFileDescriptor.
+Works for Android 8+.
+Recommended if you're targeting Android 8+

 * the pipe file descriptor is also accepted, but is not recommended: no seeking is possible, no tag reading, no embedded album art extraction, file is represented as "stream"

-See [ExampleProvider.java openDocument implementation](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L527) for both: the file pointing file descriptor and the seekable socket code examples.
+See [ExampleProvider.java openDocument implementation](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L572) for the file pointing file descriptor, the seekable socket, and proxy file descriptor code examples.

 Please note that socket is read by Poweramp as much as needed for the track playback and the total reading time from the start to the end of the track is close to the track duration itself.
 If you download the data you may need to adjust your timeouts or you may download track to a local file cache and/or feed Poweramp with a file pointing file descriptor instead.